sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

 ## Assumption

 1. In the current design, we only support **USB** console devices.
 2. Only **one** vendor's console devices can work on a SONiC switch at the same time.
-If console devices from multiple vendors are plugged in at the same time, which vendor's devices will work is undefined behavior.
+If console devices from multiple vendors are plugged in at the same time, none of these devices will work.
 3. Multiple console devices of the **same model** from the **same vendor** can be daisy-chained to extend more console ports.
 Whether daisy-chaining is supported and how many devices are supported in daisy-chain depends on the vendor's implementation.

 ## Setup Portable Console Device in SONiC